 Office of Ethics, Appeals and Personnel Law

-The Office of Ethics, Appeals and Personnel Law provides legal services pertaining to the programs and functions of the Assistant Secretary for Administration, the Chief Financial Officer, the Inspector General, the Assistant Secretary for Public Affairs, and all Assistant Secretaries on issues relating to personnel and labor law, equal employment opportunity (EEO), and ethics.
+The Office of Ethics, Appeals and Personnel Law provides legal services pertaining to the programs and functions of the Assistant Secretary for Administration, the Chief Financial Officer, the Assistant Secretary for Public Affairs, and all Assistant Secretaries on issues relating to personnel and labor law, equal employment opportunity (EEO), and ethics.

 The relationship between HUD, its employees and the public, is governed by an array of Federal personnel and ethics laws and regulations.
 These authorities govern federal hiring and recruitment, labor-management relations, EEO and adverse actions, and the government-wide standards of conduct.
 Attorneys in the Personnel Law Division advise agency officials on labor relations and other personnel legal issues and represent HUD at administrative and judicial matters filed before the Merit Systems Protection Board (MSPB), the Equal Employment Opportunity Commission (EEOC), the Federal Labor Relations Authority (FLRA), the Office of Special Counsel (OSC) and in the U.S. District Courts.
 Ethics Law Division attorneys and professional staff provide advice, counsel and legal assistance to HUD Principal Staff and employees nationwide.
 This Division addresses highly confidential and sensitive matters relating to prohibited financial interests and financial disclosure requirements, the Hatch Act and permissible political activities, gift acceptance, travel, Federal criminal conflict of interest statutes and the HUD Reform Act of 1989.